A fleet manager’s guide to dash cams with GPS tracking

 What features should you consider when evaluating the best dash cam for your fleet?

 There are a lot of different dash cam options available for fleets in the United States.
-Here are a few features to consider when evaluating the best dash cam for your business needs:
+Here are a few functionality to consider when evaluating the best dash cam for your business needs:

 Feature